vickmuir/vpc-on-classic-block-storage/block_storage_is_faq.md

 Maximum IOPS for data volumes varies based on volume size and the type of profile you select.
 For example, the max IOPS for a general-purpose volume up to 1 TB is 3,000 IOPS.

 IOPS is measured based on a load profile of 16 KB blocks with random 50% read and 50% writes.
 Workloads that differ from this profile might experience reduced performance.
 If you use a smaller block size, maximum IOPS can be obtained but throughput is less.
-For information, see.
-How block size affects performance](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-capacity-performance#how-block-size-affects-performance).
+For information, see [How block size affects performance](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-capacity-performance#how-block-size-affects-performance).

 ## How am I charged for usage?
 {: faq}